 ENGL 239 Shakespeare's Later Works

 An introduction to Shakespeare's later works, from roughly 1600 to his death in 1616.
 Works studied may include tragedies, romances, comedies and poetry.
-Credit will only be granted for one of ENGL 239 and ENGL 237.
+Credit will be granted for only one of ENGL 239 and ENGL 237.
 Three credits.
+Not offered 2019-2020.